bloominstituteoftechnology/web-module-challenge-css-layouts/README.md

 - [ ] Introduce max-width media queries into your project at 800px and 500px
 - [ ] Change CSS styles from hard-coded `px` to any one of the responsive units learned today
 - [ ] Add accessability features to your webpage

-### Task 2b: Exit Ticket

-Once you begin, you will have 15 minutes to answer the questions [here](https://app.codesignal.com/public-test/hALhPTQrbZCJtPYhn/F78eZwAGpSS3cR).

-The completion of these questions is mandatory for MVP.
-However, passing the quiz doesn't affect your standing as a Lambda School student whatsoever.
-This is Lambda School testing itself!
-Please answer honestly and to the best of your ability *without* using external references.

 ### Task 3: Stretch Goals